Dragon's Domain: Production

+The story, a take on Saint George and the Dragon, was originally conceived as a vehicle for Nick Tate as Captain Alan Carter, with Carter having commanded Ultra Probe and vindicating himself in this story by slaying the beast.
+In a 1995 interview, Tate described Christopher Penfold's original script as "very much like the film Alien, where this creature kills everyone on board a space station and Alan Carter is sent there to discover what has happened."
+He said that Penfold had privately shown him the first draft, which is why he "knew" Penfold had written the star role for him.
+Penfold intended the alien monster to be a giant spider and gave the episode the provisional title of "Web".

-The story, a take on Saint George and the Dragon, was originally conceived as a vehicle for Nick Tate with Alan Carter having commanded Ultra Probe and vindicating himself in this story by slaying the beast.
-Reports indicate that Martin Landau (always cautious of his male castmates—especially Tate—receiving any significant exposure) influenced the production staff to rewrite the part as a one-off guest role.
-Script editor Johnny Byrne suggested that the rewriting was done by Landau and executive producer Gerry Anderson; Byrne himself did not do it, and story consultant Christopher Penfold had already resigned from the series.
-Penfold originally intended the alien monster to be a giant spider and provisionally titled the episode "Web".
+Reports indicate that Martin Landau (always cautious of his male castmates — especially Tate — receiving any significant exposure) influenced the production staff to rewrite Tate's part as a one-off guest role.
+Script editor Johnny Byrne suggested that the rewriting was done by Landau and executive producer Gerry Anderson; Byrne himself did not do it, and Penfold had already resigned from the series.

-In the final shooting script, dated 21 January 1975, the Tony Cellini character is named 'Jim Calder' and Doctor Monique Bouchere is 'Olga Vishenskaya'.
-This draft contains no reference to Koenig, Bergman and Dixon mentioning evidence about the spaceship graveyard or the Ultra Probe's docking with the alien ship apart from the scanner contacts and Cellini's testimony.
-This dialogue must have been part of the last-minute script amendments: in the final cut, it seems a little odd that Dixon says they have only a series of unidentifiable bleeps on the scanner, but then Koenig states that the black box recorded a tight docking seal and a breathable atmosphere inside the alien spaceship.
+In the final shooting script, dated 21 January 1975, the Cellini character is named "Jim Calder" and Dr Monique Bouchere is "Olga Vishenskaya".
+This draft contains no reference to Koenig, Bergman and Dixon mentioning evidence about the spaceship graveyard or Ultra Probes docking with the alien ship apart from the scanner contacts and Cellini's testimony.

-Fulfilling their agreement with RAI, the Italian production company co-funding the first series, Italian actor Gianni Garko would be cast in the role of the tortured astronaut; Jim Calder would be re-christened Tony Cellini.
-Garko, though a talented actor, was not a fluent speaker of the English language and, in an ironic twist, asked Nick Tate to help teach him his lines in English.
+Fulfilling their agreement with RAI, the Italian production company co-funding the first series, Italian actor Gianni Garko was cast in the role of the tortured astronaut, now named Tony Cellini.
+Garko, though a talented actor, was not a fluent speaker of the English language, and in an ironic twist, asked Tate to help teach him his lines in English.

 Many of the spacecraft miniatures seen in the graveyard sequences had been used before in the series: the Sidon ship from "Voyager's Return", the Atherian ship from "Collision Course", the battleship used in "Alpha Child" and "War Games" and the front piece used to transform the battleship into the Deltan gunship in "The Last Enemy".
 Reports indicated that the visual effects crew shot a sequence including Star Trek's USS Enterprise and Doctor Who's TARDIS, but the footage was never used.

-The blue quilted nylon jacket worn by Bergman would be used in the second series as Alan Carter's excursion jacket.
-The orange versions of the jacket seen on Koenig and Cellini would be worn next episode by Security personnel and later, in series two, by Maya and a variety of guest artists.
-The computer banks seen in the main module of the Ultra Probe ship originated in SHADO Control from the Andersons' previous science-fiction series UFO.
+The blue quilted nylon jacket worn by Bergman would be used in the second series as Carter's excursion jacket.
+The orange versions of the jacket seen on Koenig and Cellini would be worn next episode by security personnel and later, in Series 2, by Maya and various guest stars.
+The computer banks seen in the main module of Ultra Probe originated in the SHADO Control from the Andersons' previous series UFO.
 Commissioner Dixon's office on Earth was a redress of M's office from the James Bond film The Man with the Golden Gun.
 Its red-leather padded door can be seen at the top of the scene.